httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 user agent and for the user agent to return the state information to the origin server.

+TODO: Update to explain new consent requirement prior to storage by user agent.

 To store state, the origin server includes a Set-Cookie header in an HTTP response.
 In subsequent requests, the user agent returns a Cookie request header to the origin server.
 The Cookie header contains cookies the user agent